Boscia.jl: A review and tutorial: Examples and computational results

 In addition to the bound-handling routines, safety checks are incorporated to ensure the validity of candidate solutions.
 As an example, the function \lstinline{is_linear_feasible} takes the LMO and a vertex as input and verifies that all entries respect the bounds currently saved in the LMO, and that both the row and column sums are equal to one.
 Satisfying these conditions certifies that the candidate point belongs to the Birkhoff polytope.

 Furthermore, additional utility functions are available to help monitor the correctness of the solution process.
 While their use is optional, they can be valuable in practice.
 An example is the function \lstinline{build_LMO_correct}, which verifies that the linear minimization oracle has been constructed consistently with the imposed node-specific bounds.
-In particular, it ensures that the bounds of the branched variables remain consistent with, and do not violate, the global bounds of the problem.

 In the Graph Isomorphism Problem, if and only if two graphs are isomorphic is the minimum attainable objective value exactly zero.
-Consequently, as soon as a feasible permutation matrix is identified that achieves an objective value of zero, isomorphism is certified beyond doubt.
-This implies that no further exploration of the search space can yield a strictly better solution, and the branch-and-bound procedure may be terminated immediately without loss of correctness.
+Consequently, as soon as a feasible permutation matrix is identified that achieves an objective value of zero, the branch-and-bound procedure may be terminated immediately without loss of correctness.
+Moreover, if the lower bound of a node is already strictly positive, none of its child nodes can contain a feasible solution certifying an isomorphism.
+Therefore, no branching is performed.

 The \package{} supports such problem-specific dynamic behavior through user-defined callbacks.
-In particular, two interfaces are provided: \lstinline{branch_callback}, which is executed during the branching, and \lstinline{bnb_callback}, which is invoked before the next node is evaluated.
-These callbacks enable the user to embed custom logic into the branch-and-bound procedure.
-In the case of the Graph Isomorphism Problem, this makes it straightforward to implement early stopping: once an isomorphism is detected (i.e., a permutation matrix with objective value zero is found), the \lstinline{bnb_callback} can instruct the solver to terminate immediately, thereby avoiding unnecessary computation.
-In addition, nodes can be pruned early by \lstinline{branch_callback} if their lower bound is strictly positive, since this certifies that no feasible permutation matrix achieving objective value zero can be found within the corresponding subtree.
+In particular, two interfaces are provided: \lstinline{branch_callback}, which is executed during branching, and \lstinline{bnb_callback}, which is invoked before the next node is evaluated.
+These callbacks enable users to embed custom logic into the branch-and-bound procedure.
+For the Graph Isomorphism Problem, this makes early stopping straightforward: once an isomorphism is detected, that is, a permutation matrix with objective value zero is found, the \lstinline{bnb_callback} can terminate the solver immediately and avoid unnecessary computation.
+In addition, the \lstinline{branch_callback} can prune nodes whose lower bound is strictly positive.

-After each node evaluation, the callback verifies whether the current incumbent objective value is approximately zero.
-If this condition is satisfied, the solving stage is set to \lstinline{USER_STOP}, and the solution process terminates.
-Furthermore, if the global lower bound of the tree becomes strictly positive, the graphs can be certified as non-isomorphic.

-In addition to the global stopping rule, it is also possible to introduce checks at the branching stage.
-The callback shown above leverages the lower bound of the parent node: if this bound is already strictly positive, any child node cannot contain a feasible solution to the Graph Isomorphism Problem.
-In such cases, no branching is performed, reducing the size of the search tree.

 Finally, we configure \package{} with customized settings for the Graph Isomorphism Problem:

 In this setup, the branch-and-bound procedure is equipped with user-defined callbacks that control how nodes are explored and branched, while progress statistics are reported periodically.
 On the continuous optimization side, DICG is run with the Secant line search, lazy updates, and a cap of $1000$ iterations to balance efficiency with solution quality.